 He nodded after a time.
 “Yes.
 Go ahead.”

 “I didn’t mean to,” began Grumpy, shrugging and shaking his head.
 “But I saw your wife with ... someone.
 In the woods.
 They were kind of ... well, involved with each other.”

 “When was this?” he demanded, instantly visualizing the curse he was going to lay on Will Scarlet.
 It had to be him!

 Grumpy shrugged again.
 “I don’t know ... a couple of ... months ago?”

 “Yeah,” nodded Grumpy sadly.
 “Yeah.
 I’m sorry, man.
 Seriously.”

 He took a deep breath, steeling himself to hear the inevitable name, and said, “Go ahead.
-Who did you see Belle with?”
+Who was it?”

-The Dwarf stared.
+The Dwarf hesitated.
 “If I tell you, will you let me out of here alive and in the same shape and form and health as I had coming in?”

 “That’s the only way you will walk out of here in that condition.”